How we are making our workshops, events & classes as safe as possible during this time...

 Our team find visiting settings extremely rewarding and from feedback received we know that the memories and experiences that those we work with are extremely worth while.

 This Covid-19 plan is suitable for all elements of our business particularly for 'ReachOut Educate', for our 'ReachOut Creative' contracts we will confirm procedures with our clients during creation of a final contract.
-For 'ReachOut School of Arts', we have created a specific plan relevant to our students and grown ups attending our weekly sessions - this can be read by clicking here!

 To ensure that we are doing our absolute best to make our visits to you as safe as possible for all involved, please see our adaptions and plans to minimise risk below: